Did the ancestors of your garden plants come from Bhutan?

 One of the most evocative images of Bhutan is the ‘elphin forest’ where lichen drapes the trees like fairy curtains.

 “Clumps of dwarf delphiniums along the path bore plump seed pods and still clung to one or two fading flowers.
 It was like strolling through a vast wild shrubbery against a view of black peaks etched in snow, with fine scree – silver in the sunlight – fanning out onto the valley floor below.
 The whole scene had the feel of a huge living thangka, waiting only for the monk to paint some deity in the centre.”

-Excerpt from Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon a new e-book travelogue.
-You can find further details here> http://collca.com/jib
+Excerpt from the illustrated e-book travelogue: Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon

 Please note that my photographs in this series of Travel Tales of Bhutan are not those used in the travelogue.
-The 37 original colour plates featured in Journey in Bhutan are not reproduced anywhere else.
+The 20 original colour plates featured in the e-book are not reproduced anywhere else.